sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 [OPTION BEGIN [Import Project]]

-Sometimes, stylizing a UI is tedious.
-But we want you to see some of things you can do with SAP Build Apps.
+We really want you to see some of things related to stylizing you can do with SAP Build Apps.
+But we understand that stylizing a UI may be tedious for some people.

-If you really want you can skip this step, do the following:
+If you really want, you can skip doing the stylizing and instead import the project already stylized.
+If you want to take this route, do the following:

 1. Download the file [`Sales-Order-Trigger.zip.gpg`](https://github.com/sap-tutorials/sap-build-apps/raw/main/tutorials/build-apps-workflow-trigger/Sales-Order-Trigger.zip.gpg).